Shani Dowell, Possip Founder and CEO, discusses great ways to support principals – for principals!

 Ideas to Support Principals – for Principals

 One last note before we go.
 One way to support principals is to support your people.
 Keeping too much negative parallel processing from happening is important.
-Parallel processing in organizations is described here.
+Parallel processing in organizations is described as:

-Conversely, we know that teachers can be parallel processing the trauma their students come into school with: https://www.gse.harvard.edu/news/uk/18/09/helping-teachers-manage-weight-trauma.
-As this Harvard article shares, “Teachers, counselors, and administrators may recognize the cumulative stressors that they face, but they don’t always realize that their symptoms are a common reaction to working with traumatized children — and that these symptoms have a name.”
+Conversely, we know that teachers can be parallel processing the trauma their students come into school with: read more here.
+As this Harvard article shares,

 Principals can play a critical role in helping diffuse any unhealthy habits no matter which direction they come.
 Principals can be a filter or gate for anything coming from the top on down from a board or central office.
 Or principals can be a mirror or reflection for anything that is coming upward from students or teachers or parents.